Turkish Hammam & Everything You Need To Know

 Once the rinse is over, you’ll be taken to a cooldown area where you sit and relax.
 This is the best part; you will feel like you’re floating on air.
 There are usually toilets and showers here, too, so you can have your own rinse-off if you please.

-If you choose to go down the route of a hotel hammam, it’s at this point you’ll typically receive an oil massage and be offered many other services (pedicures, fish spa, etc.).
+If you choose to go down the route of a hotel hammam, it’s at this point where you’ll typically receive an oil massage and be offered many other services (pedicures, fish spa, etc.).
 Be warned, they will try and give you the hard sell, so if you really don’t want them, be firm and say “no thank you.”

 Hammam Tips To Remember

-HELPFUL HAMMAM TIPS
+AUTHENTIC HAMMAM TIPS

 • The attendant will not touch any part of you that is considered private, so no worries!